chicagolandmesh/chicagolandmesh.org/README.md

 ## About Meshtastic and Meshtastic Chicagoland Group

-This repository contains the source code for ChicagolandMesh.org, the official website of the Meshtastic Chicagoland group.
+This repository contains the source code for ChicagolandMesh.org, the official website of Chicagoland Mesh.
 We use the Meshtastic platform, an open-source mesh networking solution, to build decentralized communication networks across the Chicagoland area.

 ## Contributing